hitochito/pocketkit/README.md

 Some Default Components & Utilities Are Added In `src/lib` directory.
 Make sure to copy them over or make your own to copy this boilerplate.
+Also when you create new components, make sure to use the `index.ts` file to export them.
+This is to make the imports more organized and easier to manage.
+Check `$lib/components/index.ts` for reference.

 ## 7. Navigation Config